expo/expo/docs/pages/clients/development-workflows.md

 ### Deep linking URLs

-You can load you application on a device that has a compatible build of your custom client by opening a URL of the form `{scheme}://expo-development-client/?url={manifestUrl}` where
+You can load your application on a device that has a compatible build of your custom client by opening a URL of the form `{scheme}://expo-development-client/?url={manifestUrl}` where

 | parameter | value |
 | --------------- | ----------------------- |